 Because of this, many properties that are considered outside the 100-year flood zone and 500-year flood zone, might actually be at risk of flooding.
 Properties within flood zones are mandated to carry flood insurance.
 However this leaves many more properties outside of these historic flood zones at-risk and uninsured.

-For local governments, mitigation techniques should include avoiding on-site servers for data storage (so important government data won’t get destroyed by water), strategic zoning and planning, implementation build resilience strategies, and the acquisition of flood insurance.
+For counties and municipalities, mitigation techniques should include avoiding on-site servers for government data storage (so important government data won’t get destroyed by water), strategic zoning and planning, implementation build resilience strategies, and the acquisition of flood insurance.
 Lastly, local governments should provide preparedness training to employees and constituents.

 SBP eLearning: Do I Need Flood Insurance?

 What were once considered “once-in-a-lifetime” storms are seemingly occurring on a yearly basis, particularly in the southeast and gulf coast.

 Training constituents on hurricane preparedness (an evacuation plan, alternate routes to safety, proper construction of an emergency kit, survival kits and go-bags, and general best practices) are some of the best ways to mitigate the damage of a devastating hurricane.

 Local governments in areas at risk of hurricanes, flooding, and tornadoes should also consider updating construction standards and retrofitting buildings.
 According to Roy Wright - the CEO of the Insurance Institute for Business & Home Safety and the former Chief Executive of FEMA’s National Flood Insurance Program - homes are currently being constructed at the fastest rate since 2006 but are unfortunately being built in largely the same fashion as they were 30 years ago — despite a massive, climate-driven surge in the number of natural disasters we face each year.
 Local governments can mitigate damage by raising building code standards.